Payments into your account

 Where payments are sent by the Faster Payments service to your account, they may take up to 4 hours to be credited to your account.

 You can pay a cheque into your YBS account at any branch or agency - however you should be aware that the terms & conditions of our online based accounts mean that we do not accept cheque deposits into these accounts.

 Cheques should be made payable to the account holder and not to the Society.

-All cheques in the United Kingdom are cleared in accordance with the 'Customer Promise' cheque clearance timescales.
-Yorkshire Building Society savings accounts use clearing cycle timeline, as explained below.
+Yorkshire Building Society savings accounts use the YBS clearing cycle timeline, as explained below.

 |Monday||The cheque is paid into the account|